Answering Your Questions about Architectural Design

-We know everyone has questions, especially when embarking on a custom home or renovation project with an architectural designer.
-In this article, we address the most common question we hear when consulting with new clients.
+We know everyone has questions, especially when embarking on a custom home or renovation project.
+For most, it is the largest investment you will make in your life.
+We believe it’s very important to provide the answers to your questions, help you to understand the design process, and openly share what is involved in a custom project so that you can determine if it’s the right choice for you.
+In this article, we address the most common questions we hear when consulting with new clients.

 How will I know Jim Bell Architectural Design Inc. is the right architectural design firm for me?

-Jim Bell firmly believes that designing new custom homes or planning a renovation for his clients is a collaborative process between designer and client.
-He listens and asks thoughtful questions to ensure he understands and identifies your goals and priorities.
+We firmly believe that designing new custom homes or planning a renovation for our clients is a collaborative process between designer and client.
+We listen and ask thoughtful questions to ensure we understand and identify your goals and priorities.
 Your answers reveal how you live, your aesthetic preferences, your budget, and your desired time frame.
-Our collaboration will integrate your ideas with Jim’s creativity and experience and will uncover the possibilities as we move through the creative design process to deliver the optimal concept for your renovation or new custom home or cottage.
+Our collaboration will integrate your ideas with our creativity and experience and will uncover the possibilities as we move through the creative design process to deliver the optimal concept for your renovation or new custom home or cottage.

-We’re not the right architectural designer for everyone.
+We’re not the right architectural design firm for everyone.
 If you decide to choose another architecture firm, we will wish you the very best with your project and hope you achieve great results for you and your family.
-However, before you decide on a designer, please ask the right questions to ensure you will receive the level of service, experience and results you seek.
+However, before you decide on a design firm, please ask the right questions to ensure you will receive the level of service, experience, and results you seek.

 What should I expect if I decide to hire your firm?

 Expect that Jim Bell Architectural Design Inc. will work collaboratively with you to develop a design that will be beautiful, highly functional and unique to your lifestyle—a home or cottage you will enjoy for years to come.
 Professional design is an investment that pays back in so many ways.
 Great design will not only make living in your home a pleasure, it will also add significant value to your home when you decide to sell.